gfwilliams/workshop-nodeconfeu2019/step2.md

 command to write it into flash memory - the Web IDE will get extended at some point in the future to make this easier...

-First, come up with a unique <=7 character ID for your app.
+First, come up with a unique 7 character (or less) ID for your app.
+Ideally it shouldn't already be listed in https://github.com/espruino/BangleApps/tree/master/apps

 I'll use `timer`.
 Now, use a templated string to wrap your code up: